blomqcon/logic-solver/README.md

 # logic-solver
-This is a project I started to solve symbolic logic proofs for the philosphy 120 class at the University of Washington.
+This is a project I started to solve symbolic logic proofs for the Philosphy 120 class at the University of Washington.